Apply for Probate in Western Australia

 I live in a regional area of Western Australia.
 How do I lodge a probate application?

-You can post your application to the Probate Office or complete your application online.
+You can post your application to the Probate Office of the Supreme Court of Western Australia or complete your application online.
 If you're posting your application, it's a good idea to send the documents by registered post.

 Are there any circumstances when probate isn’t required?